matteovergaro/esp8266_NTP/README.md

 Flash Mode: DOUT
 ```
 And leave the rest as it is, now hit the upload button and wait.
 After it's finished, disconnect the GPIO0 and using the serial monitor check that everything's working fine.
-Good luck.

 If you change wifi ssid or pwd you'll have to repeat the whole process, because re-uploading the arduino program wont' work.
-This is a problem related to the esp8266-01 module.
+This is a problem related to the esp8266-01 module because it saves the credentials in its memory https://arduino-esp8266.readthedocs.io/en/latest/esp8266wifi/readme.html ("Station" paragraph).

+# Good luck.